speechbrain/speechbrain/speechbrain/YAML.md

 none: null
 ```

 Note that we've used a simple mapping to demonstrate the scalar nodes.
-Mappings
+A mapping
+is a set of `key: value` pairs, defined so that the key can be used to easily
+retrieve the corresponding value.
+In addition to the format above, mappings
 can also be specified in a similar manner as JSON:

 ```yaml
 foo: {bar: baz}
 ```

-Sequences can also be specified in two ways:
+Sequences, or lists of items, can also be specified in two ways:

 ```yaml
 - foo